h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ## Task 3: First Approach: Embeddings Transformer (Image Vectorizer)

+### Embeddings Transformer (Image Vectorizer)

-The Image Vectorizer transformer utilizes pre-trained ImageNet models to convert a column with an image path or URI ((Uniform Resource Identifier)) to an embeddings (vector) representation that is derived from the last global average pooling layer of the model.
+The **Image Vectorizer transformer** utilizes pre-trained **ImageNet** models to convert a column with an image path or URI ((Uniform Resource Identifier)) to an **embeddings** (vector) representation that is derived from the last global average pooling layer of the model.
 The resulting vector is then used for modeling in Driverless AI.

-There are several options in the Expert Settings panel that allow you to configure the Image Vectorizer transformer.
+There are several options in the **Expert Settings** panel that allow you to configure the Image Vectorizer **transformer**.
 This panel is available from within the experiment page above the Scorer knob.
-Refer to Image Settings for more information on these options.

-Notes:
+***Notes:***

-This modeling approach supports classification and regression experiments.
+- This modeling approach supports classification and regression experiments.

-This modeling approach supports the use of mixed data types (any number of image columns, text columns, numeric or categorical columns)
+- This modeling approach supports the use of mixed data types (any number of image columns, text columns, numeric or categorical columns)

+### Understand Experiment One

 ## Task 4: Second Approach: Automatic Image Model